geotools/geotools/docs/user/tutorial/datastore/read.rst

 Using CSV DataStore to Read Files
 ---------------------------------

-In this part we examine the abilities of the PropertyDataStore implemented in Part 2.
+In this part we examine the abilities of the CSVDataStore.

 DataStore
 ^^^^^^^^^

 Now that we have implemented a simple DataStore we can explore some of the capabilites made available to us.

-PropertyDataStore API for data access:
+CSVDataStore API for data access:

 * DataStore.getTypeNames()
 * DataStore.getSchema( typeName )